Debt to Income Calculator

 • Assuming every lender uses the same DTI limit.

-Limitations of this calculator
+Limitations of this calculator for Debt to Income Calculator

 The calculator does not approve loans.
 Lenders can also check credit score, age, employer, FOIR, collateral and internal policy.

-How to use this result
+How to use this result for Debt to Income Calculator

 This page is most useful for monthly debt pressure analysis.
 Start with values that match your real situation, then change one input at a time to understand what affects the result most.